 The efficacy of tocilizumab for the treatment of CRS was assessed in a retrospective analysis of data from clinical trials of CAR T-cell therapies (tisagenlecleucel and axicabtagene ciloleucel) for haematological malignancies.
 Evaluable patients had been treated with tocilizumab 8 mg/kg.
 (12 mg/kg for patients < 30 kg) with or without additional high-dose corticosteroids for severe or life-threatening CRS; only the first episode of CRS was included in the analysis.
 The efficacy population for the tisagenlecleucel cohort included 28 males and 23 females (total 51 patients) of median age 17 years (range, 3–68 years).
 The median time from start of CRS to first dose of tocilizumab was 3 days (range, 0–18 days).
 Resolution of CRS was defined as lack of fever and off vasopressors for at least 24 hours.
 Patients were considered responders if CRS resolved within 14 days of the first dose of tocilizumab, if no more than 2 doses were needed, and no medicinal products other than tocilizumab and corticosteroids were used for treatment.
 Thirty-nine patients (76.5 %; 95 % CI: 62.5 %–87.2 %) achieved a response.
 In an independent cohort of 15 patients (range: 9–75 years old) with axicabtagene ciloleucel-induced CRS, 53 % responded.

-The European Medicines Agency has waived the obligation to submit the results of studies with tocilizumab in all subsets of the paediatric population in treatment of cytokine release syndrome associated with CAR T-cell therapy.
+The European Medicines Agency has waived the obligation to submit the results of trials with tocilizumab in all subsets of the paediatric population in treatment of cytokine release syndrome associated with CAR T-cell therapy.

 COVID-19

-The European Medicines Agency has deferred the obligation to submit the results of studies with tocilizumab in one or more subsets of the paediatric population in the treatment of COVID-19.
+The European Medicines Agency has deferred the obligation to submit the results of trials with tocilizumab in one or more subsets of the paediatric population in the treatment of COVID-19.

 5.2 Pharmacokinetic properties